whitevanillaskies/whitebloom/docs/whitebloom.md

 Whitebloom follows the Unix philosophy applied to knowledge work.
 The board is a filesystem.
 Each module is a small program that does one thing well to one asset type.
 Text is the universal primitive — the thing that makes assets diffable, portable, and readable by both humans and LLM agents.

+Within the app, Whitebloom also distinguishes between **material** and **massless** things.
+Material is any workspace item with backing file substance — boards, markdown files, images, schemas, imported media.
+Massless things are canvas-local leaves such as text notes and sticky annotations.
+This distinction is philosophical and UI-level, not schema-level: it shapes Arrangements and workspace stewardship without changing CoreData.

 The core principles:

 - **Everything is a file.** Every asset on the board is a file on disk.
 No databases, no binary blobs, no opaque stores.